Updated:

 Research conducted by Dawes, Van De Kragt, Orbell (1990).

-Thus, it could be seen that by advocating mass traits, the leader is actually trying to further self-interests through collectivism, whereas, in the case of showing individualistic traits, the leader is hoping to gain mass appeal.
+Thus, it could be seen that by advocating mass traits, the leader is trying to further self-interests through collectivism, whereas, in the case of showing individualistic traits, the leader is hoping to gain mass appeal.

-Thus, it is seen that there are arguments abode in whether helping behavior, or altruism in its broadest or narrowest sense, does stem from self-interest, or collectivism.
+Thus, there are arguments about whether helping behavior, or altruism in its broadest or narrowest sense, stems from self-interest or collectivism.

 Perceptive differences in helping behavior